KEY AREAS OF FOCUS:

 DRAFT SENATE BILL

-- BEGINNING OF FIRST PAGE OF THE DRAFT BILL -
+- BEGINNING OF THE FIRST PAGE OF THE DRAFT BILL -

 To establish a Medicare Advantage For All national health insurance program.
 Be it enacted by the Senate and House of Representatives of the United States of America in Congress assembled.